Longevity Risk

 Why Longevity Risk Matters

-Modern retirements often span twenty five to thirty five years or more.
+Modern retirements often span 25 to 35 years or more.
 Over such long periods, uncertainty becomes the dominant variable.

-Longevity risk matters because it affects nearly every aspect of long term planning
+Longevity risk affects nearly every aspect of long-term planning

 Income sustainability